 Are you only staying in Canada for a short period of time?
 Short term rental is your ideal option and is offered in many Canadian cities, suburbs and even rural areas, available for durations between one day and over a year.
 You’ll often be able to find short term rentals that are either furnished or un-furnished so that the accommodation can meet your specific needs.

 Not sure what area in Canada is the one for you?
 We are here to help with some overall information you might find useful:

 - Calgary – furnished property is difficult to find and the costs are relatively high

 - Edmonton – high availability of both rental and mortgage properties, though costs in the area are beginning to rise.

 - Halifax – this and surrounding cities Dartmouth, Bedford and Sackville are popular with expatriates.
 There is a ferry service between the towns and a wide diversity of new builds and older homes.

 - Montreal – affordable accommodation, with a particular focus on new-build complexes.

 - Ottawa – great area for rental properties, with various property types at a lower price.

-- Toronto – Canada’s most expensive city, high accommodation costs and difficulty to find a furnished property.
+- Toronto – Canada’s most expensive city, with high accommodation costs and difficulty finding a furnished property.